Carlos151294/ticketing/auth/README.md

 Build an image:

     docker build -t dockerID/auth .
-Create infra folder in the root directory and create k8s folder inside.
+Create an infra folder in the root directory and create a k8s folder inside.

 Create an auth deployment file with deployment and service configuration (default service type is ClusterIP):